 Imagine going through two back-to-back open-heart surgeries — all by the time you were 9 years old.

-In the United States, 40,000 babies are born every year with a congenital heart defect (CHD).
+In the United States, are born every year with a congenital heart defect (CHD).
 Colby Groom was just one of them.
 Diagnosed with bicuspid aortic valve disease, the most common CHD, his family was told that surgery and lifelong treatment were inevitable.

 “When Colby was born, we sadly heard three letters that would somewhat change our lives,” recalls Colby’s father, Daryl.
 “And those three letters were C-H-D.”